“The most important work on EA and applied System Theory today.” “Makes EA more powerful, coherent and usable.”

 I was surprised he didn’t know that general system theory underpins enterprise architecture.

-· theories of description, types, communication and information
+The work analyses the notions of system theory with reference to theories of description, types, communication and information

 The analysis leads towards a coherent and consistent understanding of these matters.

 The findings and conclusions can help both authors and users of enterprise architecture standards.